 By contrast, the Edge 530 can only give you turn-by-turn directions for certain destinations.
 These include Saved Places, and places found on the included app, Yelp.
 It can also give you directions for routes that you download beforehand.
 However, the 530 does have a full set of Cycling Maps onboard.
 So, it can help you out if you go off course, and get you back to Start.

 You can connect this Garmin via a Shimano wireless transmitter to Garmin Vector 2S Power Meter Pedals, Di2 Dura-Ace 9070, Ultegra 6870 Di2, or Ultegra 6770 electronic gears.

 Upgrades to the Garmin Edge 530 (and to the Garmin Edge 830)

 There are a huge number of important upgrades to the Edge 530.
-These upgrades are also on the Edge 830.
-Below is a list of the most important ones:
+These upgrades are also found on the Edge 830.
+And of course, they ship standard with the Garmin Edge 1040.
+Below is a list of the most important upgrades: